Henguin1001/GradeBook/Readme.md

 A node module allowing for access to the Bellevue School District gradebook
+#Install it
+Using npm just `npm install gradebook`
 # How to use it
 ## Start a session
 ``` js